Welcome to the Jellyfin Documentation

 Want to know more about administering a Jellyfin server?
 Check out these pages!

-- Quick-Start Guide: What to do after you've installed Jellyfin to get it up and running.
+- Quick-Start Guide: What to do after you have installed Jellyfin to get it up and running.

 - Plugins: How to install and manage plugins.